pascalgn/automerge-action/README.md

 <img src="https://pascalgn.github.io/automerge-action/screenshot.svg" width="100%">

-This action will behave differently based on the labels assigned to a pull
-request:

-- `automerge` means that changes from the base branch will automatically be merged into the pull request, but only when "Require branches to be up to date before merging" is enabled in the branch protection rules.
+By default adding an `automerge` label to your pull request means that changes from the base branch will automatically be merged into the pull request, but only when "Require branches to be up to date before merging" is enabled in the branch protection rules.
 When the PR is ready, it will automatically be merged.

-- `autorebase` means that when changes happen in the base branch, the pull request will be rebased onto the base branch.
-When the PR is ready, it will automatically be merged into the base branch.
-- pull requests without one of these labels will be ignored
+> pull requests without any configured labels will be ignored

-These labels are configurable, see [Configuration](#configuration).
+Labels, merge and update strategies are all configurable, see [Configuration](#configuration).

 A pull request is considered ready when: